On the road in KazakhstanKazakhstan’s roads are among the best kept in the region.

 There are smaller routes and tracks up into the mountains but you’ll need a better map than the standard to find them.
 We used the Gizi Map of Central Asia that depicts south Kazakhstan at a scale of 1:1 750 000 but it only shows the main roads and a few side ones.

 Keep a close eye on the drivers while cycling.
-Most Kazakhs haven’t been driving for very long but more than a few of them can afford fast cars and that inevitably leads to some wild driving.
+Driving is exploding in popularity and, with the recent gas and oil boom, more and more people can afford fast cars.
+Combine snazzy cars with uncrowded roads and a lack of enforcement and you get some pretty wild driving.
 We witnessed plenty of overtaking on the inside and people who would step on the gas only to slam on the brakes inches from the bumper of the next car.

-Kazakhs are not noted for their patience on the road.
+Kazakhs are also not noted for their patience on the road.
 If you see a crazy driver coming towards you it’s best just to get out of the way.
-Even just crossing a driveway when a Kazakh wants to come through can elicit some annoyed gestures if you delay the driver for even a few seconds.
+Even just crossing a driveway when the person behind the wheel wants to come through can elicit some annoyed gestures if you delay the driver for even a few seconds.